 4. A minimum grade point average (GPA) of 2.00 on a 4.00 scale in undergraduate course work, and a minimum GPA of 2.67 in 300-level social work courses.

 Students will apply with support from their instructor while enrolled in SWRK 326.
 Applications and support materials will be distributed during the meetings for this course.
 All students planning to proceed in the social work major and planning to enter the internship during the spring semester must complete an application.
-The application is a noncompetitive process.
+The application to the BSW major is a noncompetitive process.
 Students are not competing against other students for a limited number of seats.
 Rather, students are asked to demonstrate that they meet the selection criteria listed above.
 Additional information and materials are available from the chair of the department.

+Admission Requirement for the 5 year BSW/MSW Admission

+Undergraduate students matriculated at Rhode Island College can apply for conditional admission to the Master’s in Social Work program after completing at least 65 credits, and admitted to the BSW program.
+If conditionally admitted to the MSW program, students will be required to take two 400 level practice courses in their senior year.
+In addition, conditionally admitted students are required to earn at least a C in each social work course and maintain an overall GPA of 3.0.
+Students applying for the 5 year program must also submit an additional reference from a BSW faculty member.

 Retention Requirements